Stainless Steel Rolex Watches

 Up there with the Submariner in Rolex’s signature models, the ubiquitous Rolex Datejust range has one of the longest unbroken runs in the brand’s history.

 Way back in 1945, it was a real innovation on its release.
 Ultimately, it became the first self-winding waterproof watch with a date function.

 Always the more attainable option than the exclusively precious metal President, the Datejust’s simple design and more modest persona has given it a wider reaching appeal.

 It is also the watch with possibly the most varied assortment of styles, from any manufacturer.
 The choice in different bezel, dial, bracelet and index configurations over the years are too great to count.
 There is a Datejust to suit literally anybody.

 The stainless steel models, as well as underlining the less pompous nature of the watch, also makes it an extremely tempting purchase as far as price goes.

 For a watch with such an impressive heritage, it is possible to join the Datejust owners club for a surprisingly small outlay.

-At Beckertime, we always have a great assortment of both men’s and ladies Datejust models on offer, from rare vintage pieces up to the latest contemporary models.
+At Beckertime, we always have a great assortment of both men’s and ladies Datejust models on offer.
+These range from rare vintage pieces up to the latest contemporary models.

 The stainless steel Rolexes have long been the most popular versions in any particular series.
 Partly because of the lower costs, but also for the versatility.
-Their neutral tones complement far more situations than yellow gold can, as well as being more resilient as a daily wear.
+Their neutral tones complement far more situations than yellow gold can.
+It’s also more resilient as a daily wear.

-Whichever model you have your eye on, take a look through our online store for the best selection of authentic stainless steel Rolex watches.
+Whichever model you have your eye on, take a look through our online store for the best Rolex prices and wide selection of authentic stainless steel Rolex watches.